nuxt/nuxt/README.md

 ## Templates

-:point_right: We recommend to start directly with our cli [create-nuxt-app](https://github.com/nuxt-community/create-nuxt-app) for the lastest updates.
+:point_right: We recommend to start directly with our cli [create-nuxt-app](https://github.com/nuxt-community/create-nuxt-app) for the latest updates.

 Or you can start by using one of our starter templates:
 - [starter](https://github.com/nuxt-community/starter-template): Basic Nuxt.js project template